MicrosoftDocs/dynamics365smb-docs/business-central/sustainability-api.md

 ms.devlang: al
-ms.search.keywords: Sustainability, ESG, emission, GHG, CSRD, API, REST ms.search.form: ms.date: 06/07/2024
+ms.search.keywords: Sustainability, ESG, emission, GHG, CSRD, API, REST ms.search.form: ms.date: 06/12/2024
 ms.author: altotovi
 ms.service: dynamics-365-business-central
 ---

 # Sustainability APIs

-With Sustainability feature in Business Central you can create Connect apps establishing a point-to-point connection between Business Central and 3rd party sustainability solutions or services.
-To do so you can typically create those connections using standard REST API to interchange data.
-Once you have the API access enabled, you can write code that integrates your web service or SaaS solution with the sustainability features in Business Central.
+With the Sustainability feature in [!INCLUDE[prod_short](includes/prod_short.md)] you can create connected apps that establish a point-to-point connection between [!INCLUDE[prod_short](includes/prod_short.md)] and third-party sustainability solutions or services.
+To do so, you can typically create those connections using the standard REST API to interchange data.
+Once you have the API access enabled, you can write code that integrates your web service or SaaS solution with the sustainability features in the [!INCLUDE[prod_short](includes/prod_short.md)].

 > [!NOTE]
-> For information about enabling APIs for [!INCLUDE [prod_short](includes/prod_short.md)] see [Enabling the APIs for Dynamics 365 Business Central](../enabling-apis-for-dynamics-nav.md).
+> For information about enabling APIs for [!INCLUDE [prod_short](includes/prod_short.md)], see [Enabling the APIs for Dynamics 365 Business Central](/dynamics365/business-central/dev-itpro/api-reference/v2.0/enabling-apis-for-dynamics-nav).

 ## sustainabilityAccountCategory

-Represents the **Sustainability Category** in Business Central.
+Represents the *Sustainability Category* in [!INCLUDE[prod_short](includes/prod_short.md)].

 ### Methods